stack-rs/rattan/guide/src/guide/new-cell.md

 This section is optional when you are writing a new cell.
 Tests are only required when you wish to integrate your cell into Rattan's official repository and the corresponding CLI tool.

-We require every cell to have unit tests and integration tests to check the correctness of the internal cell implementations and external interactions
+We require every cell to have unit tests and integration tests to check the correctness of the internal cell implementations and external interactions.

 ### Unit Tests